iljapanic/panic-bachelor/5-analysis.md

 **Paper guidebook (B2T)**

-gets outdated quickly
+* gets outdated quickly
-strong bias (business paying to be featured) great source for general info about the country, local culture and manners
+* strong bias (business paying to be featured)
+* great source for general info about the country, local culture and manners

 **TripAdvisor (T2T, B2T)**

-feedback systems susceptible to manipulation (Smyth, Wu, & Greene 2010) curated by algorithm, which is secretive and non-transparent (Vanderbilt, 2015) menu-driven interface
+* feedback systems susceptible to manipulation (Smyth, Wu, & Greene 2010)
+* curated by algorithm, which is secretive and non-transparent (Vanderbilt, 2015)
+* menu-driven interface
-“loads of info, but no insight” (Vanderbilt, 2015) built around businesses, not people
+* “loads of info, but no insight” (Vanderbilt, 2015)
+* built around businesses, not people

 **CouchSurfing (T2L)**

-primary happening in the real world, online platform serves only as a mediator before the face-to-face contact with the host is established requires a particular worldview
+* primary happening in the real world, online platform serves only as a mediator before the face-to-face contact with the host is established
+* requires a particular worldview

 ### 5.2 Information-seeking in the travel

+* humans are still the best curators
+* address the human-scale
+* qualitative judgment is handled by IS (algorhytms) not humans (see Cooley 2000, p.66)
-humans are still the best curators (human-scale) search is a dominant mode of finding information search engines (Google Search) are the gatekeepers, and serve as an entry point to other services environmental constraints: time of the year, weather, physical access economical constrains: budget
+* search is a dominant mode of finding information
+* search engines (Google Search) are the gatekeepers, and serve as an entry point to other services
+* environmental constraints: time of the year, weather, physical access
+* economical constrains: budget

+### 5.3 Tapping into wisdom of crowds

+* trust building in a virtual environment (A12)
+* simplistic model of motivation (B3:92) -> works fairly well for traditional economy not so much information economy
+* social production
+* local residents have implicit knowledge of surroundings
+* commons based peer production like Wikipedia